Katsurio/land_page/README.md

 2) Created project files with composer.
 3) Added db connect files.
 4) Added html,css,php, and includes (etc...) files.
+5) Finished footer form.

-       (Hurdle Logs - 4.5) Command Z'd for too long and deleted all the front end development progress I made in an un-initialized repo (I knew better, but so as they say, like death, stupidity is felt more by others).
+       (Hurdle Logs - 5.5) Command Z'd for too long and deleted all the front end development progress I made in an un-initialized repo (I knew better, but so as they say, like death, stupidity is felt more by others).
 Called it a night after finding/saving all of my files from the terminal.

-5) Removed text, and converted, extracted, and added PSD image assets to repo.
+6) Removed text, and converted, extracted, and added PSD image assets to repo.

-       (Hurdle Logs - 5.5) Apache server stopped working in MAMP this morning, grrr.
+       (Hurdle Logs - 6.5) Apache server stopped working in MAMP this morning, grrr.
 Decided to restart computer since nothing I googled worked to fix Apache.
 And, everything (i.e. vhosts, apache, I'm thinner, etc...) was automagically fixed from the restart!!!
+7) Finished header.